PDF Stream Dumper

 Date: 07.21.10 - 7:55pm

 This is a free tool for the analysis of malicious PDF documents.
-It also has some features that can make it useful for pdf vulnerability development.
 This tool has been made possible through the use of a mountain of open source code.
 Thank you to all of the authors involved.

 Tool also supports unescaping/formatting manipulated pdf headers, as well as being able to decode filter chains (multiple filters applied to the same stream object.)